cerrno/winnow/docs/detector.md

 ## Our Detection
 - Preprocessing
-> "It does this by preprocessing the source code files, calculating a numeric fingerprint for each file, and then performing a longest common sequence search on the two fingerprints.
-The preprocessing stage replaces all function and variable names with a single token, and removes all comments and whitespace from the source code.
-The fingerprint stage calculates hash values for windows of characters in the resulting file, preserving the lowest hash values as the file’s fingerprint" Engels et al. 2007
+> "It does this by preprocessing the source code files, calculating a numeric
+> fingerprint for each file, and then performing a longest common sequence
+> search on the two fingerprints.
+The preprocessing stage replaces all function
+> and variable names with a single token, and removes all comments and
+> whitespace from the source code.
+The fingerprint stage calculates hash values
+> for windows of characters in the resulting file, preserving the lowest hash
+> values as the file’s fingerprint" [Engels et al. 2007][engels-paper]
 1. Remove comments and whitespace
 2. Tokenize and replace function names, syntax decorators, and variable names